dcernach/hl2mt-next/README.rst

 Plans
 -----

 Generally there are no plans to add in advanced macro functions.
-The goal of hl2mt is to instead to try to be as compatible as possible for existing frameworks.
+The goal of hl2mt is to instead try to be as compatible as possible for existing frameworks.
 If you have a framework and you want it to work with hl2mt please let me know and I'll try to work with you to export the data from Hero Lab into a format your framework can use.